 Jaffa can be divided into two sections: Old Jaffa has an amazing port, restored historic sites, Flea market, upscale restaurants, great beaches, galleries, and shops. it is a major tourist attraction.
 Take a walk through the Zodiac Alleys, the clock tower, St. Peter’s church.
 Noga is a small neighborhood in Jaffa known for its art galleries and hip cafes.

-The second section is the newer part of Jaffa, mostly residential and has a heterogeneous population of Muslims, Christians and Jews. it is a rich culturally area with many beautiful old homes, green parks and some local authentic restaurants.
+The second section is the newer part of Jaffa, mostly residential, and has a heterogeneous population of Muslims, Christians, and Jews. it is a rich cultural area with many beautiful old homes, green parks, and some local authentic restaurants.

 Ali Karavan – best hummus in town – 1 Dolphin st.